 - confirmation that the cladding installed is the same as detailed in the building consent

 - confirmation that the coating has been applied by an applicator approved by the manufacturer of the cladding system

 - a copy of the applicator's warrantee or construction statement.

 If you are unhappy with our service

 The Building Consent Authority welcomes feedback from customers.
-We want to hear from you if you feel dissatisfied with any part of our service related to building consent processing, or inspection and issuing Code Compliance Certificates.
+We want to hear from you if you feel dissatisfied with any part of our service related to building consent processing or inspection and Code Compliance Certificate decisions (to issue or otherwise).

 If you are unhappy with a technical decision made by us about your building consent please refer the matter to MBIE for a Determination. www.building.govt.nz/resolving-problems/resolution-options/determinations/